euroledger/furyatmidway/README.md

 # Fury at Midway, (c) Revolution Games

-An attempt to create a simple PC version of the board game _Fury at Midway_ with AI to allow solitaire play
+An attempt to create a PC version of the board game _Fury at Midway_ with AI to allow solitaire play.
+The intention is to have an AI control either the Japanese or US fleets (or both).

 # Installation (Windows)